 If you received a pension from another country, other than an Austrian, British, Dutch, German or Italian pension, and you think you are entitled to claim a deductible amount, complete a Request for a determination of the deductible amount of UPP of a foreign pension or annuity.

-Write the deductible amount of your UPP at Y item D11 on your tax return.
+Write the deductible amount of your UPP at question D11 - label Y in your tax return.

 If you do not know your deductible amount: